 Small businesses looking for reliable, affordable phone service without extensive features.

-4. Aircall: Best alternative for call center analytics
+4. Aircall: Best for sales and support teams

 Key features